mothur/mothur.github.io/_wiki/cluster.split.md

     label  cutoff  tp  tn  fp  fn  sensitivity specificity ppv npv fdr accuracy    mcc f1score 0.03   0.03    31313   7051732 8028    21033   0.5982  0.9989  0.7959  0.997   0.2041  0.9959  0.6881  0.683

-The variability is caused by the randomization of the sequences.
+The variability is caused by randomizing the order of the sequences before clustering begins.
+You can set a seed to get reproducible results with the [`set.seed`](/wiki/set.seed) command prior to running `cluster.split`.

 ## Revisions